home-assistant/home-assistant.io/source/_integrations/konnected.markdown

 ## Unique IDs and the Entity Registry

 Beginning in Home Assistant release 0.90, unique IDs are generated for each sensor or switch entity.
-This enables end users to modify the entity names and entity IDs through the Home Assistant UI on the _Entity Registry_ page (under _Configuration_).
+This enables end users to modify the entity names and entity IDs through the Home Assistant UI at **Configuration** -> **Entities**.

 Unique IDs are internally generated as follows: